glaphire/interview_questions_and_answers/src/symfony/list.md

 - How route is parsed to become mapped with controller action
 - List of Symfony Events
 - Lazy Loading for classes
+- How to validate requests using Forms component

 Components:
 - Serialization Component